aiven/devportal/docs/platform/howto/create-billing-groups.rst

 #.
 Select the projects that you want to add to this billing group.
 You can also skip this and add projects later.
 Click **Continue**.

 #.
-Check the information on the **Summary**.
-You can edit the name, information, or projects by clicking **Edit**.
+Check the information in the **Summary** step.
+To make changes to any section, click **Edit**.

 #.
-When you have confirmed everything is correct, click **Create**.
+When you have confirmed everything is correct, click **Create &  Assign**.

-The costs of the projects assigned to this billing group will be consolidated into a single :doc:`invoice</docs/platform/howto/use-billing-groups>`.
+The costs of the projects assigned to a billing group are consolidated into a single :doc:`invoice</docs/platform/howto/use-billing-groups>`.